NHSDigital/nhs-notify-reporting/README.md

 Because of the Terraform limitation documented above we're unable to declaratively enable housekeeping on the Iceberg tables.

-Equivalent functionality is instead achieved via OPTIMISE and VACUUM commands executed by a second step function.
+Equivalent functionality is instead achieved via OPTIMISE, VACUUM and Calculate Statistics commands executed by a dedicated housekeeping step function.

 ## Canned Reports